ertrinhh/cpnt262-a3/README.md

 ## Assignment 3: Deployed Static Express Website

-Used my image gallery and deployed on Heroku
+Used my image gallery and deployed on Heroku, also made 404 page by using a picture

 ## Honorable Mentions